iknowjason/BlueCloud/README.md

 # Installation

-For Azure installation, follow this link.
+For Azure installation, navigate to the Azure directory.

-For AWS installation, follow this link.
+For AWS installation, navigate to the AWS directory.

 **Note:**  Tested on Ubuntu 20.04